Category Archives: International Thriller

 I was dying to know what happened to Höss and Hedwig.

 It’s a searing film, unforgettable and uncomfortable.
 It plods and sickens but is pure art.
 It’s troublesome and a unique entry for Holocaust films.
-Glazer finds a new way to examine material that has been told in cinema for decades.
+Glazer finds a new way to examine material told in cinema for decades.

 The Zone of Interest (2023) is a painful masterpiece and a thinking man’s film.

-Oscar Nominations: Best Picture, Best Director-Jonathan Glazer, Best Adapted Screenplay, Best International Feature Film, Best Sound
+Oscar Nominations: 2 wins-Best Picture, Best Director-Jonathan Glazer, Best Adapted Screenplay, Best International Feature Film (won), Best Sound (won)

 Independent Spirit Award Nominations: Best International Film